How are laminate worktops made?

 They are available in literally hundreds of different colours & finishes to cater for every conceivable style preference.

-Often impossible to tell apart from wood & stone
+Often impossible to tell apart from real wood & stone

 With recent advances in HD printing techniques, some laminates are so realistic at mimicking the look of wood & natural stone that it’s almost impossible to tell they are laminate.